Table of Contents

 6. Continuous Biometric Authentication

-Privacy and Security Concerns Of Biometrics
+Privacy and Security Concerns of Biometric Authentication

 Regulatory Compliance With Biometrics

-While specific regulations governing biometrics are still evolving, biometric data is generally classified as personal information and is subject to existing data protection laws.
+Although specific regulations governing biometrics are still evolving, biometric data is generally classified as personal information and is subject to existing data protection laws.

 These laws include the European Union’s General Data Protection Regulations (GDPR), South Africa’s Protection of Personal Information Act (POPIA), the California Privacy Rights Act (CPRA) in the USA, and Switzerland’s Federal Act on Data Protection (FADP).
 As the use of biometrics continues to expand, it is anticipated that more detailed and stringent regulations will emerge to address the unique challenges associated with biometric data